 they would outnumber the grains of sand—

-He even ends with a prayer that shows it is a deep comfort to him that God knows everything about him: “Search me, O God, and know my heart!” (v.23).
-If we know God and love Him, it will make our hearts glad as well to realise that He knows everything about us.
+He even ends with a prayer that shows it is a deep comfort to him that God knows everything about him: “Search me, O God, and know my heart!”
+(Psalm 139:23).
+If we know God and love Him, it will make our hearts glad as well to realize that He knows everything about us.

 How does this Bible passage speak to you?
 Please share your thoughts below!100% Free Bible Course